 Study of the measurement of chemical analytes in the blood with emphasis on principles, practice, techniques, instrumentation, and quality control.
 Fundamental concepts of the correlation of clinical laboratory chemistry results to organ pathophysiology are also introduced.
-The course includes the following number of contact hours: Theory -63 contact hours.
+The course includes the following number of contact hours: Theory -60 contact hours and Skills Laboratory -3 contact hours.